Solving 3d Gravity with Virasoro TQFT: Introduction

 The sum over topologies in the quantum gravity path integral includes the sum over the boundary mapping class group, while we still have to gauge by the bulk mapping class group.
 However, when $M$ has boundaries, the bulk mapping class group $\Map(M, \partial M)$ naturally acts on the boundary.
 For a hyperbolic 3-manifold $M$, one can show that the map $\Map(M, \partial M) \longrightarrow \Map(\partial M)$ has no kernel and we can view $\Map(M,\partial M) \subset \Map(\partial M)$.
+This is a relatively deep geometric fact which we explain it in Section~\ref{subsec:relation 3d gravity and Teichmuller TQFT} and Appendix~\ref{app:3-manifolds}.
 This is in very stark contrast with the two-dimensional case.
 Thus, the sum over topologies and the gauging of the bulk mapping class group partially cancel which leads to eq.~\eqref{eq:gravity Teichmuller relation}.
 In the formula $M^\gamma$ denotes the image of $M$ under the action of the mapping class group element $\gamma$.
 For simple examples such as the sum over modular images of the BTZ black hole, this recovers the well-known modular sum as first studied in \cite{Maloney:2007ud}.

 Let us make some further remarks.
 It is perhaps surprising that the left- and right-movers factorize as nicely as in eq.~\eqref{eq:gravity Teichmuller relation}.
 The only `entanglement' between them comes from the modular sum over the mapping class group.
 This sum in particular ensures that all the spins as measured on the boundary only take integer values.
 Of course, \eqref{eq:gravity Teichmuller relation} still needs to be summed over different topologies to obtain the partition function of full 3d quantum gravity.
 Apart from some new observations in the discussion section~\ref{sec:discussion}, we do not analyze this sum in this paper, but rather focus on the contribution from a fixed topology.
 Similarly, our paper does not immediately lead to conceptually new predictions about the boundary CFT description, but serves as a useful tool to further analyze a possible boundary description.
 We will explore the implications for the boundary CFT further in a follow-up paper \cite{paper2}.
 We should also mention that the prescription \eqref{eq:gravity Teichmuller relation} gives the answer for the partition function for any hyperbolic manifold, but the general prescription for `off-shell' partition functions is still open.
 In that case, both $Z_\text{Vir}(M)$ can be divergent and there can be an infinite bulk mapping class group by which we need to divide \cite{Eberhardt:2022wlc}.
 We comment further on these cases in the discussion section~\ref{sec:discussion}.